Berard Auditory Integration Training

 Later, he helped countless individuals diagnosed with autism, sound sensitivities, dyslexia, and depression.
 Each client’s success and responses prompted him to spend a lifetime developing Berard Auditory Integration Training programs.
 Dr. Berard provided the world with an unmeasurable gift.

-What do I mean by Berard-Based Auditory Integration Training?
-According to my trainer, Cds were embedded with filters using today’s technology and Dr. Berard’s equipment, the AudioKinetron.
+What do I mean by In-home Berard-Based Auditory Integration Training?
+Recorded Cds are embedded with filters using today’s technology and Dr. Berard’s equipment, the AudioKinetron.
 Only approved music by Dr. Berard are recorded onto the CDs.
 Brillent!

-Berard-Based AIT also follows Dr. Berard’s recommendation to stimulate your speech ear with 25% more volume.
+When clients struggle with word retrieval, Berard-Based AIT follows Dr. Berard’s recommendation to stimulate your speech ear with 25% more volume.

 The improvements in speech fluency and word finding are wonderful!
 You can finally say what you mean to say.